-During the three months ending March 31, 2024, the Company shifted its technology platform away from a fully internally developed model to an integrated third party model.
-Therefore, beginning with the three months ending March 31, 2024, technology and employee related costs will be presented in general and administrative costs on the Condensed Consolidated Statements of Operations.
+During the three months ending September 30, 2024, the Company shifted its technology platform away from a fully internally developed model to an integrated third party model.
+Therefore, beginning with the three months ending September 30, 2024, technology and employee related costs have been presented in general and administrative costs on the Condensed Consolidated Statements of Operations.